vidarsko/ComFiT/docs/ClassNematicLiquidCrystal.md

 # Class: Nematic Liquid Crystal

-A liquid crystal is a state of matter between a solid and a liquid.
+A nematic liquid crystal is a state of matter between a solid and a liquid.
 It is characterized by the orientation of the molecules, which is ordered, but not the position.
 The molecules are rod-like and the orientation is described by a unit vector, the nematic director.
 The nematic liquid crystal is the simplest form of liquid crystal, and is characterized by the nematic director being the only order parameter.